devendradora-ai/devendradora-ai/README.md

-### ✨ Programmer,Security, Electronics and Open Source Hobbyist  ✨
+### ✨ Programmer, Security, Electronics and Open Source Hobbyist  ✨

 ### I always ❤ to experiment new areas and things (tech and spiritual) although it is not related to my expertise 👋